 Unearth new wisdom in wine country

-The William Penn Honors Program at George Fox University is convening a retreat weekend of Socratic discussion led by Dr. Todd Breyfogle of the Aspen Institute.
+The William Penn Honors Program at George Fox University invites you to a retreat weekend of Socratic discussion led by Dr. Todd Breyfogle of the Aspen Institute.
 We’d love for you to join us.
 We’ll discuss classical texts that take up subjects on the art of living well, in the spirit of Oregon wine country: the sustenance and fellowship of food, the pleasures of wine, the leisure and labor of existence.
-We’ll eat heartily and enjoy local wines.
 We’ll establish new connections and exchange ideas – for life, work and charity.

 Events will occur in the heart of Oregon’s Chehalem Valley, a place the natives knew as the valley of flowers, and where today’s residents daily encounter the bounty of creation – from wild forest mushrooms and abundant hazelnuts, to surging salmon runs and world-class pinot noir.
 You will stay at The Allison Inn & Spa, Oregon’s premier wine-country resort.
 We’ll make all the practical arrangements for your visit (excluding air and car travel) to ensure a relaxing, restorative weekend.